Cardano-Project-Catalyst-Community/Catalyst-Circle/README (1).md

 To better understand the behaviours which are deemed both appropriate and inappropriate, the Community through CCv3 has begun developing a Code of Conduct for Circle Representatives.
 While this document is still underdevelopment, and likely will be finalized under the tenure of CCv4, it is important that all Circle representatives understand and conform to this code.
 You can find the most recent version of the Code of Conduct [here](.

-Interested to join the Circle ?
+Interested to join the Circle?

 Submit your nomination [ INSERT LINK ] and engage your community to support you at the Catalyst Circle election.

-Finalized document to be posted
+Finalized document to be posted on Discord, telegram, Reddit,twitter in Dannies weekly mailchimp
-Just fucking everywhere ( XD ), but preciesily
-From IOG Danny or Kriss as IOG Blogpost
-At Dannies weekly mailchimp
 From the CF at the Cardan Forum